posquit0/Awesome-CV/README.md

 You can find out more about it here: [LaTex Project](http://www.latex-project.org/)

-### LaTex-FontAwesome
+### LaTeX-FontAwesome
 [Latex FontAwesome](https://github.com/furl/latex-fontawesome) is bindings for FontAwesome icons to be used in XeLaTeX.

+### Roboto
+[Roboto](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.

 ### Source Sans Pro
 [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.

 ## Contact